mas-bandwidth/netcode/STANDARD.md

     [encrypted per-packet type data] (variable length according to packet type) [hmac of encrypted per-packet type data] (16 bytes)

+## Steps For Reading an Encrypted Packet

+Client and server follow these steps, in this exact order when reading an encrypted packet:

+* ...

+* ...

+etc.

 ## Client State Machine

 The client has the following states: